Gustavus Hamilton, 1st Viscount Boyne

 Gustavus Hamilton, 1st Viscount Boyne PC (Ire) (1642–1723) was an Irish soldier and politician.
 In his youth, he fought in his cousin Sir George Hamilton's regiment for the French in the Franco-Dutch War.
 About 1678 he obtained a commission in the Irish Army.
-King James II appointed him to his Irish Privy Council in 1685.
+James II appointed him to the Irish Privy Council in 1685.

 During the Williamite War Hamilton fought for the Prince of Orange defending Coleraine in 1689, fighting at the Boyne in 1690, fording the Shannon at the Siege of Athlone in June 1691, and fighting at Aughrim in July.
-King George I ennobled him in 1715.
+George I ennobled him in 1715.

-This Gustavus Hamilton, Viscount, must not be confused with Gustavus Hamilton, governor of Enniskillen.

 Birth and origins

 Gustavus was born in 1642, probably at Manorhamilton Castle, County Leitrim, Ireland, built by his father.
 He was the third son of Frederick Hamilton and Sidney Vaughan.
 His father was the fifth and youngest son of Claud Hamilton, 1st Lord Paisley, Scotland, and brother of James Hamilton, 1st Earl of Abercorn.

 Gustavus's mother was the only child and heiress of Sir John Vaughan, who had been governor of Derry.
 Her family was of Welsh origin.

 Gustavus was named for the Swedish king Gustavus Adolphus for whom his father had fought during the Thirty Years' War in Germany.
 Gustavus had two brothers and one sister, who are listed in his father's article.